altenstedt/tdd2-net/TEACHER.md

 API allows the client to send in the total cost.

 Sending cost might be OK, but only if it is validated on the backend.

+This lab seems to take about 40 minutes or so.

 # Lab 3